Shrimp Salad with Tartar Dressing

 - Avocados – we love avocados, but they don’t always survive tossing in a salad, so these are better added at the end.

-To make the shrimp, first heat your oven to 400°F. Once the oven has preheated, place the shrimp on a parchment lined baking sheet.
-Add olive oil, salt, and pepper and lightly toss with the shrimp.
-Arrange the shrimp in 1 layer on the baking sheet and bake for 6 to 8 minutes, or until the shrimp are opaque and pinkish white in color.
-Squeeze lemon juice over the shrimp and lightly shower them with fresh dill.
-Set aside to cool until ready to add to the salad.
+STEP 1: Make the shrimp.
+Heat your oven to 400°F. Toss the shrimp with olive oil, salt, and pepper and arrange the shrimp in 1 layer on a parchment lined baking sheet.
+Bake for 6 to 8 minutes, or until the shrimp are opaque and pinkish-white in color.
+Squeeze lemon juice over the shrimp and shower them with fresh dill.
+Set aside to cool.

-To make the dressing, place the ingredients into a medium sized bowl and whisk to combine.
+STEP 2: Make the dressing.
+Place the ingredients in a medium sized bowl and whisk to combine.
 Season to taste and add more water or milk if you want it thinner.
 If it’s too thin, thicken the mixture up with more yogurt or mayo.

-To make the crispy panko, first add the oil to a small frying pan set over medium or medium-low heat.
-Once the oil is hot, add the panko, salt, and pepper to the pan.
-Toss the panko every 15 to 30 seconds as they toast to keep them from browning too quickly.
-Cook for about 5 to 8 minutes, or until the panko are deep golden brown in color but not burnt.
+STEP 3: Make the crispy panko.
+Heat oil in a small frying pan set over medium or medium-low heat, then add the panko, salt, and pepper.
+Cook for 5 to 8 minutes, tossing every 15 to 30 seconds to keep them from burning.
 Remove from the heat.
 Optional: place the panko in a paper towel lined bowl or plate to remove any excess oil and set them aside.

-To make the salad, add the lettuce, tomatoes, cucumbers, and red onion to a large salad bowl and toss to combine.
+STEP 4: Make the salad, Add the lettuce, tomatoes, cucumbers, and red onion to a large salad bowl and toss to combine.
 Top the salad with the avocado, shrimp, and crispy panko.
 Spoon over your desired amount of tartar dressing and gently toss the salad so that it’s lightly coated.

 Shrimp Salad with Tartar Dressing